Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Method

 \textbf{Clipping and Noise Addition}.
-The second step of \sys~is to clip the gradients and add noise due to the privacy-preserving requirement.
-We follow the previous settings \cite{dpsgd, spectral} to inject noise layer-wise with the training procedure for better model utility.
+The second step of \sys~is to clip the gradients and add noise to meet the privacy-preserving requirement.
+We follow the previous settings and inject noise layer-wise with the training procedure for better model utility.
 More concretely, we clip the $l_2$ norm of the gradients by a clipping parameter $c$ such that

 where $i \in [1,N]$ and $||\cdot||_2$ is the $l_2$ normalization.
 The gradient clipping benefits our \sys~to control the noise sensitivity considering the scale of the noise to be added is proportional to the $l_2$ norm of the data sequence.
-Then we inject the noise into the clipped noise which can be formalized as
+Then we inject the noise into the clipped gradients such that

 where $\tau_i, i\in [1,N]$ is the noise drawn from $\mathcal{N}(0, \sigma^2 c^2)$ independently.